MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/user-interface/task-recorder.md

 ---
 # required metadata

-title: Workflow subsystem updates in Dynamics 365 for Operations | Microsoft Docs
+title: Workflow subsystem updates in Dynamics 365 for Operations
 description: This topic explains what Task recorder and task guides are, how to create task recordings, and how to customize Microsoft task guides and include them in your Help.
-author: josaw1
+author: annbe
 manager: AnnBe
-ms.date: 2015-12-12 20:12:33
+ms.date: 2015-12-12 20 - 12 - 33
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations